 Leaves And Debris

 Snow is not the only potential hazard on the road during the fall months.
 Another can make the roads slippery.
-Falling leaves are a very common cause of fall driving accidents.
+Falling leaves are a very common cause of fall driving crashes.
 Wet leaves can be just as slippery as snow and make for a similar driving experience as traveling on ice.
 Drive as you would during the winter months: slower and with added caution.

 Debris can also be a cause, as higher wind gusts blow broken branches or other debris onto the roads.
-This can cause a car to swerve and potentially lead to a serious car accident.
+This can cause a car to swerve and potentially lead to a serious car crash.

-If you have been involved in a serious car accident, we are here to help you win your case.
+If you have been involved in a serious car crash, we are here to help you win your case.
 Contact Ringsmuth Wuori PLLC for a free consultation.
 We will be happy to answer any questions you have.